 - Don’t let party goers into bedrooms.
 Keep your valuables well hidden.

 - Have plenty of non-alcoholic beverages and food available at your event.

-- If extra guests show up at your party, be sure to call Safety and Security for assistance.
+- If extra guests show up at your party, be sure to call Campus Safety for assistance.

-- If Safety and Security stops by, be sure to follow all directions issued the officers.
+- If Campus Safety stops by, be sure to follow all directions issued the officers.

 - No hard alcohol.
 The college only allows beer (no kegs/party bowls) and wine.